7 Feminist Questions ‘Draupadi’ Raises In The Book ‘The Palace Of Illusions’

 - September 8, 2015

-Just this morning in class, I witnessed a discussion about women’s stand in Hindu mythology.
-And apparently, any discussion on this subject is incomplete without the mention of the book ‘The Palace of Illusions’ by Chitra Banerjee Divakaruni.
+Any discussion about women’s stand in Hindu mythology is incomplete without the mention of the book ‘The Palace of Illusions’ by Chitra Banerjee Divakaruni.

 The book is a fresh perspective on our very own Indian epic saga: The Mahabharata.
 It describes the major events of this tale from the perspective of Draupadi, the woman married to the five Pandava brothers.
 Draupadi aka Panchali is projected as a strong and independent woman who makes her own choices on the face of overwhelmingly patriarchal society.